 Water contact closures, advisories listed for San Diego County beaches

+Several San Diego County beaches are closed Monday because of high bacteria levels, according to county health officials.

-San Diego County health officials released an updated water contact closure and advisory list for county beaches Monday.
+San Diego County health officials released an updated water contact closure and advisory list for county beaches.

 Water contact closures have been issued for the following locations due to bacteria levels exceeding health standards: